EHRI/ehri-rest/README.md

 ehri-extension-0.0.1-SNAPSHOT.jar

 NOTES
-the plugin now depends on ehri-data-frames; therefore you need to copy the ehri-data-frames-0.1-SNAPSHOT.jar into the
+the plugin now depends on ehri-frames; therefore you need to copy the ehri-frames-0.1-SNAPSHOT.jar into the
 <neo4j-home>/system/lib
 Any jars that the ehri-data-frames uses also need to be placed into the
 <neo4j-home>/system/lib